August 9, 2021

 Path Exploration report in Google Analytics 4 (Path Analysis in Analysis Hub)

 Updated: August 9th, 2021

-Analysis Hub in Google Analytics 4 is a suite of features that allow you to dive deeper into your data.
-In the past, I have explained how to work with Exploration reports and Funnel Analysis.
-This time, let’s take a look at another type of report, Path Analysis.
+Exploration reports (previously known as Analysis Hub) in Google Analytics 4 is a suite of features that allow you to dive deeper into your data.
+In the past, I have explained how to work with Free Form report and Funnel Exploration.
+This time, let’s take a look at another type of report, Path Exploration.

 In this blog post, I will show you how to use them and will share several ideas of what can you analyze next.

 Warning, GA4 interface has changed

 Some features in Google Analytics 4 were renamed and their locations have been changed:

 - All Analysis Hub reports are not called explorations.

 - They can be found by clicking Explore on the left sidebar of GA4